kfatehi/cucumber-blanket/README.md

 # Cucumber::Blanket

-**WIP** -- will be done soon though, it's close, I just need to complete the report generator

-Works to extract [Blanket.js](https://github.com/alex-seville/blanket) coverage data from the browser from Cucumber.
+Works to extract accumulated [Blanket.js](https://github.com/alex-seville/blanket) coverage data from the browser from a Cucumber environment.
+Accumulated, in this context, means that coverage data is accumulated from scenario to scenario, in an additive fashion.

 ## Installation